Chatterjee-Arpan/AgentFeyn0.0/README.md

 It orchestrates a specialized multi-agent system:

 - **Theorist & Orchestrator**: Parse math and validate conservation laws (e.g., charge, lepton number) before drawing.
 - **Illustrator**: Automates vector geometry, rendering mathematically accurate SVG/PNGs.
+You can download these images as a PNG file directly to your local system.
 - **Teacher**: Acts as an intelligent copilot, providing context-aware explanations and allowing researchers to refine ideas and the forged diagrams.

 ## Impact